WP-Job-Manager/.github/profile/README.md

 ---

-**© WP Job Manager Pro.
+**WP Job Manager Pro.
 All rights belong to their respective owners.**